 Frequently drawing a sick newborn's blood may also contribute to anemia.

 Before birth, the fetus's bone marrow may fail to produce enough new red blood cells.
 This rare defect may result in severe anemia.
 Examples of this lack of production include rare genetic disorders such as Fanconi syndrome and Diamond-Blackfan anemia.

 After birth, some infections (such as cytomegalovirus infection, syphilis, and human immunodeficiency virus [HIV]) may also prevent the bone marrow from producing enough red blood cells.
 Newborns may also be lacking certain nutrients, such as iron, folate (folic acid), and vitamin E, which may cause anemia because the bone marrow is then unable to produce red blood cells.

 Most infants with mild or moderate anemia have no symptoms.
-Moderate anemia may result in sluggishness (lethargy), poor feeding, or no symptoms.
+Moderate anemia may result in sluggishness (lethargy) or poor feeding.

 Newborns who have suddenly lost a large amount of blood during labor or delivery may be in shock and appear pale and have a rapid heart rate and low blood pressure, along with rapid, shallow breathing.